Steve Rehage

-Stephen Michael Rehage (born November 6, 1963) is an American former professional football cornerback who played one season for the New York Giants.
+Stephen Michael Rehage (born November 6, 1963) is an American former professional football player who was a cornerback for one season with the New York Giants of the National Football League (NFL).
+He played college football for the LSU Tigers.

 Early life

 Steve Rehage was born on November 6, 1963, in New Orleans, Louisiana.
 He went to high school at Alfred Bonnabel High School.

 College career

-Rehage went to college at LSU.
-He played 11 games each year from 1983 to 1986.
+Rehage went to college at Louisiana State University.
+He played 11 games each year for the Tigers from 1983 to 1986.
 He had 4 interceptions in 1985.